spcl/serverless-benchmarks/docs/experiments.md

 ```

 > **Warning**
-> Depending on the cloud provider, not all invocations might have corresponding result in cloud logs.
-Thus, it is recommended to increase the number of repetitions by roughly 10% to ensure the desired number of repetitions.
+> Depending on the cloud provider, not all invocations might have corresponding results in cloud logs.
+Thus, increasing the number of repetitions by roughly 10% is recommended to ensure the desired number of repetitions.

 #### Network Ping-pong